What Is Frontotemporal Dementia?

 Unfortunately, like other dementias, FTD is a progressive disease with no cure.

-That means the symptoms will worsen over time.
-The speed of decline will be different for each person.
+This indicates that the symptoms will worsen over time.
+The rate of decline will vary for each person.

 Treatment options

-Current treatments focus on easing symptoms, but can’t slow the progression.
+Current treatments focus on alleviating symptoms but can’t slow disease progression.

-There are medications that can be used to improve quality of life by reducing behavioral symptoms.
+Some medications can improve the quality of life by reducing behavioral symptoms.

 Medications that may be used to reduce behavioral problems include: